 Company history in brief

-Pursuant to the Russian Government’s Order in furtherance of the relevant Presidential Decree, Gazprom Gas Concern is reorganized into Russian Joint Stock Company Gazprom.
+Pursuant to the Russian Government’s Resolution in furtherance of the relevant Presidential Decree, Gazprom Gas Concern is reorganized into Russian Joint Stock Company Gazprom.

 Gazprom’s privatization starts.